techMathGroup/breadBakingFoam/docs/tutorial:-3D-custom-experiment.md

 # 3D our custom experiment

+# NOTE: legacy tutorial for version v1.0, needs to be updated

 ## Case description and setup
 This tutorial shows a three-dimensional internal simulation of the bread in our laboratory oven.
 External transport is resolved by a custom mixed boundary conditions.
 The tutorial is located in `tutorials/bread3DOurExp` and can be:
 1. run directly as prepared by `Allrun` script in `tutorials/bread3DOurExp` folder, or